George Conditt IV: National team career

 Although a native of Chicago, Conditt represents Puerto Rico at the international level due to his mother's Puerto Rican ancestry.
 At the 2018 FIBA Under-18 Americas Championship, he averaged 11.8 points, 6.7 rebounds and 3.3 blocks, helping lead the team to a fourth-place finish.

 In 2021, he averaged 14.5 points and 3.5 rebounds in two games while playing for Puerto Rico at the Olympic Qualifying Tournament in Belgrade, Serbia.
 He shot 76.5 percent from the field in the event, highlighted by a game against Serbia where he shot 9-for-10 from the field and scored 20 points.
 The next game he netted nine points and had four rebounds against Italy.

+In 2024, he was part of the team that helped Puerto Rico qualify for the 2024 Summer Olympics after defeating both Italy in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.

 Conditt plays center for the national team.

 Personal life

-Conditt’s father, George Conditt III, played defensive lineman for Iowa State Cyclones football in the 1990’s, lettering twice.
+Conditt's father, George Conditt III, played defensive lineman for Iowa State Cyclones football in the 1990s, lettering twice.
 His mother, Carol, taught him Spanish and instilled in him the desire to play for Puerto Rico.
 He is one of five children of the couple.
-He is a member of Phi Beta Sigma Fraternity, Inc.
+He is a member of Phi Beta Sigma fraternity.